makrai/notes/levelt99-spreading-BBS.md

 * function words also involves lemma selection
   * Various routes of lemma activation are open here
-    * just the way described for selecting escort, because they can be used to express semantic content e.g.  prepositions, such as up or in
+    * just the way described for selecting escort, because they can be used to express semantic content eg  prepositions, such as up or in
     * prepositions can also function as parts of particle verbs (as in look up,)
       * In section 5.3 we will discuss how such particles are accessed
     * as part of a syntactic procedure